-In photographing Art by nature I (Nicki) am using patterns formed by colours, textures, and shapes to compose and highlight (details of) creatures looking like little pieces of art already all by themselves.
+When photographing Art by nature I (Nicola) focus on patterns formed by colours, textures, and shapes to compose and highlight (details of) creatures looking like little pieces of art already all by themselves.

 Nature: Our daily inspiration

 Nature is calling us.
 Calming and soothing, as well as adventurous and stimulating.
 That’s where Yoeri and I get our inspiration, recharge our batteries, have fun, and find peace, especially at the sea.
 When we get away from the ocean, we quickly feel cut off, like floating without an anchor, longing for our doses of Vitamin Sea.
 Fortunately working on photo and video material is getting us back into the feeling.
-Though nature isn’t just there to make us feel good and connected or provide a pretty background for our lives – or photographs for that matter.
+Nature isn’t just there to make us feel good and connected or provide a pretty background for our lives – or photographs thereof.
 Essential for all of us, yet underappreciated and mistreated.
-Nevertheless, there still is so much to be discovered, captured, learnt and shared to connect and protect.
+Nevertheless, there still is so much to be discovered, captured, learnt, and shared to connect and protect.

 Photography: Where nature takes me

 Nature can be phenomenal, overwhelming, epic – and everybody wants to take a shot at that point.
 But nature also shows its beauty in details – no matter where you are – nothing new to macro lovers.
-I love looking for compositions, particular patterns formed by colours, textures, and shapes.
+I love looking for compositions, particularly patterns formed by colours, textures, and shapes.
 Nature is an endless provider of subjects without a clear subject, leaving room for imagination as well as interpretation.

 Art by nature: Photos mostly taken underwater

 I can get totally lost in details when scanning the reef.
 Some creatures are little artworks in themselves and just deserve to be presented in all their glory.
 Photographs in art by nature don’t have to be based on small subjects.
-As we see the bigger picture only when taking a step back, also patterns reveal themselves when we change our point of view or shift the angle.
+As we see the bigger picture only when taking a step back, patterns reveal themselves when we change our point of view or shift the angle.
 No matter what’s your focus, there is plenty to work with.
 Dive right into it (NO cropped pictures in this gallery.
 Why?
-Read more on photography, composition, design and storytelling below the pictures).
+Read more on photography, composition, design, and storytelling below the pictures).